airbytehq/airbyte/docs/connector-development/config-based/overview.md

 1. A base url: The root of the API source
 2. A path: The specific endpoint to fetch data from for a resource
 3. The HTTP method: the HTTP method to use (GET or POST)
-4. A request options provider: Defines the request parameters (query parameters), headers, and request body to set on outgoing HTTP requests
+4. [A request options provider](./request-options.md): Defines the request parameters (query parameters), headers, and request body to set on outgoing HTTP requests
-5. An authenticator: Defines how to authenticate to the source
+5. [An authenticator](./authentication.md): Defines how to authenticate to the source
-6. An error handler: Defines how to handle errors
+6. [An error handler](./error-handling.md): Defines how to handle errors

-More details on authentication can be found in the [authentication section](authentication.md).

-More details on error handling can be found in the [error handling section](error-handling.md).

 ## Connection Checker